Ahmed-AG/k8s-quick-start-tutorial/task3.md

         ports:
         - containerPort: 27017
 ```
 The Next step is for us to configure the username and password for the Database.
-We can do that by setting the envrinoemnt variables `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` inside the container.
+We can do that by setting the environment variables `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` inside the container.
 The values of those are being referenced from the `mongodb-secret` secret we set earlier.

 ```
         env: